Borel-Moore homology and cap product operations

 {\bf \S 3.
 The sheaf $\cS_*$ and the complex of locally finite singular chains.}

 For the rest of the paper (indeed starting with (\lowerSbiduality)), we add another condition to (*) and assume that

-\qquad (**) \quad $X$ is a locally compact Hausdorff topological space which satisfies the second axiom of countability, which is locally contractible, and $\dim_\ZZ X<\infty$.
-(See [Br, II-\S 16] for the notion of cohomological dimension.)
+\begin{quote} (**) \quad $X$ is a locally compact Hausdorff topological space which satisfies the second axiom of countability, which is locally contractible, and $\dim_\ZZ X<\infty$.
+(See [Br, II-\S 16] for the notion of cohomological dimension.) \end{quote}

 For example a locally finite countable CW complex of finite dimension satisfies these conditions.
-If $X$ satisfies (**), then an open set of $X$ also satisfies (**), and a locally contractible closed set $A$ of $X$ also satisfies (**) (see [Br, II-(16.8)] for dimension of subspaces).
+If $X$ satisfies (**), then an open set of $X$ also satisfies (**), and a locally contractible closed set of $X$ also satisfies (**) (see [Br, II-(16.8)] for the notion of dimension of spaces).